WELCOME TO PORT PHILLIP CITIZENS FOR RECONCILIATION

 Port Phillip Citizens for Reconciliation (PPCfR)

-It began in 1997 at a public meeting at St Kilda Town Hall, convened by Jacki Willox, attended by hundreds of people including Elders, Indigenous community members, politicians, councillors, musicians and the general public in response to widespread local interest in Reconciliation.
+It began in 1997 at a public meeting at St Kilda Town Hall attended by hundreds of people including Elders, Indigenous community members, politicians, councillors, musicians and the general public in response to widespread local interest in Reconciliation.

 We receive strong support from the mayor and councillors of the City of Port Phillip and an annual Community Services Grant that enables us to continue with a range of public activities.
 We salute Todd Condie's appointment as Indigenous Policy Officer and his work developing a Reconciliation Action Plan (RAP) for the Council.

-Strong affiliations with key organisations such as Reconciliation Victoria and Australians for Native Title & Reconciliation.
+We have key affiliations with organisations such as Reconciliation Victoria, Reconciliation Australia and ANTAR (Australians for Native Title & Reconciliation).